Welcome to our FAQ & Tips page.

 14. What is the selection process like?

+- The second round involves the submission of a resume, a motivational letter, and a technical essay on one of the three G20 topics provided.
+Top applicants will proceed for the final interview round.
+Make sure to submit to us by 15th of February 2018, 23.59 WIB (GMT+7).
 A team of graders will assess your application and determine an average score for each applicant, then ranked from highest to lowest.
-Graders will not be grading applications from applicants they are familiar with.
-This is to keep things fair and square.
+Graders will not be grading applications from applicants they are familiar with to keep things fair and square.

-The Final Round is a Skype interview where we will be testing your speaking skills.
-The grading team will then go under deliberation to determine the delegates for the Summit.
+- The Final Round is an In-Person/Skype interview where we will be testing your critical thinking and speaking skills.
+The grading team will go under deliberation to determine the top 5 nominated delegates to represent Indonesia to the Argentinian OC, who would then decide the final 2 delegates for the Summit*).

 15. In the event of an unsuccessful application, how can I still contribute to the discussion?